Full cloud adoption doesn’t just change where your systems and data live. It changes how security works.

 Budgeting for the Shift

-- Increased cloud security licensing
+- Cloud security licensing and identity protection

 Tags: